4:3 Calculator

 4:3 vs. Widescreen Formats

-- Vertical content: Better suited for documents, portraits, and content that benefits from more height
+- Vertical content: Better suited for documents, portraits, and content that benefits from more height (though 9:16 vertical format is now preferred for mobile)

 - Professional presentations: Excellent for data-rich slides and business applications